Simon Case: Later career

 In February 2025, Case became the chair of Team Barrow, a partnership between government, Westmorland and Furness Council, and BAE Systems to support the Barrow-in-Furness economy in an area heavily dependent on the BAE Systems Submarines shipyard.
 It is part of a government-funded £200 million project to develop the area.

+Before the 2025 budget Case stated voters will look elsewhere if Rachel Reeves does not use the budget to show that "centre-ground" politicians can fix the UK's entrenched economic problems.

 House of Lords

 On 17 June 2025, it was announced that Case was to be awarded a life peerage, and will sit in the House of Lords as a crossbencher.
 He was created as Baron Case, of Fairford in the County of Gloucestershire on 17 July 2025.
 He was introduced to the House of Lords on 22 July 2025.
+On 1 May 2026, he made his maiden speech during a debate on the King's Speech during the State Opening of Parliament.

 Personal life

 In 2007, Case married Elizabeth Kistruck, who later became chief finance officer for online used car marketplace Motorway.
 Case was a member of the Garrick Club until March 2024, when he resigned from it due to criticism of its men-only membership policy.
-He rejoined it six months later.
+He rejoined it six months later, after the club voted to accept women as members for the first time.